tylerjw/ros2_documentation/source/Tutorials/Ament-CMake-Documentation.rst

 - ``ENV``: set environment variables (same syntax as ``APPEND_ENV``).

-- ``TIMEOUT``: set a test timeout in second.
-The default for GTests is 60 seconds.
+- ``TIMEOUT``: Add extra time to the default timeout of 60s.
+This has to be specified as a floating point number (``TIMEOUT=60.0`` will result in a timeout of 120 seconds)  This timeout is per-test, not a timeout for the full gtest binary.

 - ``SKIP_TEST``: skip this test (will be shown as "passed" in the console output).